UK Court says EU settled status rules need to change

 Legal challenge

-In December 2021, the Independent Monitoring Authority (IMA), the body tasked to oversee the implementation of the Brexit deal, launched a legal challenge against the Home Office regarding these provisions.
+In December 2021, the Independent Monitoring Authority (IMA), the body tasked to oversee the implementation of the Brexit agreement, launched a legal challenge against the Home Office regarding these rules.

-On 21 December 2022, the High Court ruled that the Home Office was acting unlawfully because residence rights can only be lost in specific circumstances which are clearly defined in the withdrawal agreement.
-These include extended absences, fraudulent applications or criminal conduct, but not failing to re-apply for residence after having secured pre-settled status.
+On 21 December 2022, the High Court decided that the Home Office was acting unlawfully because residence rights can only be lost in specific circumstances which are clearly defined in the withdrawal agreement.
+These include extended absences, fraudulent applications or criminal conduct, but not failing to re-apply after having secured pre-settled status.

 In the judgment, Lord Justice Lane argued that under the withdrawal agreement people with pre-settled status should not be denied permanent residence, nor lose any residence rights, if they do not make a second application to the EU settlement scheme.

-The judge also said that pre-settled status holders are entitled to reside permanently in the UK once they have lived there for the required 5 years.
+The judge also said that pre-settled status holders are entitled to reside permanently in the UK once they have lived in the country for the required 5 years.

 Family members who intend to join EU citizens in the UK also have to apply to the scheme, if they fulfil the criteria set in the withdrawal agreement, so the judgement concerns them too.